0xcapp3/HYDRA/README.md

 Data is transmitted every `n` seconds depending on needs.
 Clearly there will be overhead due to headers necessary to transmit the messages.
 MQTT-SN was chosen as the protocol to transmit messages because of its characteristics suitable for IoT applications, in particular for its small overhead.

+## User interface

+The user interface is a simple dashboard based on Bootstrap 5.3.
+It allows the user to visualize all data coming from the system and if necessary change the coltivation profile.

 ## How to run
 ### Setup